voschezang/coding-handbook/software-engineering.md

 > Agile is a mindset, not a process

 The [structure of teams](organization-structure.md) and departments has a great impact on how software is developed.
-Having specialized/functional teams often requires a fixed release cycle with handovers, whereas product-teams can (ideally) develop independently.
+Having specialized/functional teams often requires a fixed release cycle with *handovers*, whereas product-teams can (ideally) develop independently.
 The former can lead to a "waterfall" way of working, while the latter is considered to be "agile".

+A software development process usually consists of phases such as: `requirements, analysis, design, implementation, testing, operations`.
+In practice some phases can be combined, e.g. using TDD.
+In general, the following steps will increase quality:

+1. Include all the phases.
+At minimum, these phases are done in sequence.
+2. Adjust after obtaining new information.
+Go back and forth between consecutive phases.
+3. Do it twice.
+Iterate frequently.
+Strive to release "version 2".
+Prototype for `1x`, design for `100x`, and only then build for `10x`.

 **Two extremes**